naming-convention/naming-convention-guides/docs/CONTRIBUTING.md

 ## Important Info on Pull Requests

-All contributors must understand that naming convention is a highly opinionted subject.
+All contributors must understand that naming convention is a highly opinionated subject.
 This means, in some cases, the pull request might get rejected.
-We welcome an open and constructuve discussion on every topic.
-We request you to please be patience and polite when contributing and involving in the discussions.
+We welcome an open and constructive discussion on every topic.
+We request you to please be patient and polite when contributing and involving in the discussions.

 ## Pull Request Rules